scolapicchioni/blazor/Lab02/readme.md

 The details page should show all the information about one particular photo, which means we need to know which photo, first.
 What we can do is to append the unique id of the photo to the url as a parameter.
 That way the details page can retrieve it from there and pass it to a photosService to retrieve the data to show.

-We will make use of [Route Parameters](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-6.0#route-parameters)
+We will make use of [Route Parameters](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-7.0#route-parameters)

-Add the new `PhotoDetails.razor` page to the `Pages` folder of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, then insert the following line:
+Add the new `PhotoDetails.razor` page to the `Pages` folder of the `PhotoSharingApplication.Frontend.Client` project, then insert the following line:

 ```
 @page "/photos/details/{id:int}"